ISDuBA/ISDuBA/docs/developer/queries.md

 We save in the `stored_queries` table if a query is a basis for a dashboard display.

-Optionally an entry has a role associcated.
+Optionally an entry has a role associated.
 If there is no role, it is aimed for all roles.

 It is indicated if a query is global and thus only editable for admins.